davidsowerby/takkan/docs/intro.md

 Takkan aims to reduce development time, in these broad areas:

 1. by automating a substantial amount of the work currently needed to bind Widgets to data,
-1. by providing device aware layouts that simplify the construction of pages in a consistent way across an application,
+1. by providing adaptive layouts and widgets that simplify the construction of pages in a consistent way across an application,
-1. by providing Traits (basically styles, but with some behavioural attributes), which enable consistent appearance and behaviour across an application.
+1. by providing Traits (basically styles, but with some behavioural attributes), which enable adaptive, consistent appearance and behaviour across an application.
-1. by defining a schema, which can be used to control presentation epedning on data type and user permissions, and generate server side validation code.
+1. by defining a schema, to control user permissions, client side and (generated) server side validation code.

 Equally important, none of these features actually prevent a developer from direct access to Flutter's immense range of features.